-- Is religion or spirituality important in your family?
+- ls religion or spirituality important in your family?
 How? - Do you belong to a religious, spiritual, or faith community such as a mosque, synagogue, or church?

-- Does the family have an explanation for why good things or bad things happen to the family? - How does the family view the role of fate in their lives?
+- Are there religious or spiritual factors that shape family perceptions of the world? - Does the family have an explanation for why good things or bad things happen to the family? - How does the family view the role of fate in their lives?